Chapter 1: A Low Standing Some-None

 “Can't you let me eat something too?
 You know, for the novelty I have offered to you this evening?”
 Jyevodirr tried for the last time.

 “I seem to recall that you wanted something entirely different in exchange, did you not?”
-The Arroxath gleefully rang the death knell for Jyevodirr’s gluttony.
+The smiling Arroxath gleefully rang the death knell for Jyevodirr’s gluttony.
 “In the world of trade, Qai Jyevodirr, you do not get anything for free.
 You knew what to expect the moment you decided to walk in here, did you not?”

 Jyevodirr could refute that, but he could see the end of this story.
 He would not be eating here.